Chilli Chicken Wontons with Avocado and Lime Dip

 - 1 lime zest and juice

 - 1tbs fish sauce

 - 35 -40 whole long fresh chives

 - 1 lime, zest and juice

 - 50g crème fraîche

+In the meantime make the avocado dip.
+Make this just before needed as it will discolour if left overnight.
 Peel the avocado and remove the seed.
 Place the avocado in a food processor add the lime juice, crème fraîche, salt and pepper.
-Blend until smooth, fold in the lime zest and serve with the wontons.
+Blend until smooth, fold in the lime zest.

 To cook the wontons, heat the deep fat fryer with oil to 160°C; fry the wontons in batches, until golden brown about 3 – 4 minutes, drain them on kitchen paper.
 Let the wontons cool slightly before serving with the Avocado and Lime Dip.

 If you made these chilli chicken wontons for the freezer, freeze them the same day than they were made.
 Always cook them from frozen, ensure they are cooked well and hot all the way through, about 5 -6 minutes.
 Break one open and test that they are piping hot in the middle before you serve them.
 If you are planning for a party, you can deep-fry the wontons earlier the day and then reheat them in the oven at 180°C for 10 – 15 minutes.